nedamhs/DiabetesRL/README.md

 ### Survival Evaluation.

-* evaluated on the training patient over a 20 episode (20 x 24 hour simulation)
+* evaluated on the training patient over 20 episodes (20 x 24 hour simulation)

 * each step is 3 minutes.